 Season of Sharing is a partnership between the Herald-Tribune Media Group and the Community Foundation of Sarasota County that inspires the caring community to donate to help families in Florida’s Charlotte, DeSoto, Manatee, and Sarasota counties who are on the verge of homelessness.
 Season of Sharing provides individuals and families with the critical assistance they need to get back on their feet and stay in their homes, covering emergency expenses like medical bills, rent, child care, and transportation.
 Each year, The Patterson Foundation provides unique matching opportunities to spur further displays of generosity from community donors throughout Season of Sharing by strengthening the impact of their gifts.

-The Suncoast Campaign for Grade-Level Reading is a four-county effort in Florida’s Sarasota, Manatee, Charlotte, and DeSoto counties to help all children, especially those from low-income families, succeed in school and life by ensuring they read on grade level by the end of third grade.
+The Suncoast Campaign for Grade-Level Reading is a four-county effort in Charlotte, DeSoto, Manatee, and Sarasota counties to help children from birth through 3rd grade, especially those from asset-limited families, succeed in life by ensuring they read on grade level.
 Part of a nationwide movement, the region is focused on addressing the most common issues and obstacles that impact a child’s ability to read through five solutions areas: school readiness, attendance, summer learning, family engagement, and health determinants.

 The Suncoast Nursing Action Coalition (SNAC) is a regional coalition made up of representatives from major healthcare organizations, schools educating nurses, and community members in Florida’s Charlotte, DeSoto, Manatee, and Sarasota counties.
 The grassroots group is working with the Florida Action Coalition to develop resources and help implement recommendations from the 2010 Institute of Medicine report entitled The Future of Nursing: Leading Change, Advancing Health, which recommends increasing the percentage of BSN-prepared nurses to 80 percent and doubling the number of nurses with doctorates in the United States by the year 2020 to positively influence the outcomes of patients in the nation.